jmulford-bandwidth/bandwidth-theme-faq/README.md

 # GitBook FAQ Theme

-Theme for using GitBook to publish an FAQ or Knowledge Base.
+Theme for using GitBook to publish an FAQ or Knowledge Base for Bandwidth.
 This theme works perfectly with search plugins (as the [default one](https://github.com/GitbookIO/plugin-search) or [algolia](https://github.com/GitbookIO/plugin-algolia)).

 ## Usage